M0JXD/.textadept-M0JXD/README.md

 ## Distraction Free Module

 Based on Mitchell's [Distraction Free mode](https://github.com/orbitalquark/textadept/wiki/DistractionFreeMode) but wrapped into a module.
 Also added the ability to hide the tab bar, and allows you to configure what you want to hide.
-Also works on CURSES and hides the title on that platform.
-Defaults to my preferences, it uses `Ctrl+F12` as to allow F11 to be free for "Step Into" debugger commands. </br>
+Also works on CURSES and hides the title.
+Defaults to my preferences, I use `Ctrl+F12` as to allow F11 to be free for "Step Into" debugger commands. </br>

 Example usage: